-Date: April 23, 2025
+Date: May 27, 2025

-This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Lithium Ionic Corp. (individually or collectively with its subsidiaries, as applicable, "Lithium Ionic" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations as at and for the year ended December 31, 2024.
-This MD&A should be read in conjunction with the audited annual consolidated financial statements for the year ended December 31, 2024 as well.
+This Management's Discussion and Analysis ("MD&A") provides a discussion and analysis of the financial condition and results of the operations of Lithium Ionic Corp. (individually or collectively with its subsidiaries, as applicable, "Lithium Ionic" or the "Company"), to enable a reader to assess material changes in the financial condition and results of operations as at and for the three months ended March 31, 2025.
+This MD&A should be read in conjunction with the condensed interim consolidated financial statements for the three months ended March 31, 2025 as well as the audited annual consolidated financial statements and MD&A for the year ended December 31, 2024.
 All amounts included in the MD&A are expressed in Canadian dollars, unless otherwise specified.